Hungarian nobility: Emerging estates

 The expansion of the Ottoman Empire reached the southern frontiers in the 1390s.
 A large anti-Ottoman crusade ended with a catastrophic defeat near Nicopolis in 1396.
 Next year, Sigismund held a Diet in Temesvár (now Timișoara in Romania) to strengthen the defence system.
 He confirmed the Golden Bull, but without the two provisions that limited the noblemen's military obligations and established their right to resist the monarchs.
 The Diet obliged all landowners to equip one archer for every 20 peasant plots on their domains to serve in the royal army.
-Sigismund granted large estates to neighboring Orthodox rulers in Hungary to secure their alliance.
+Sigismund granted large estates in Hungary to neighboring Orthodox rulers to secure their alliance.
 They established Basilite monasteries on their estates.